Search the collections

 - Plastic 1970s makeup compact containing a small pile of shaved horse hairs.

-It appears these hairs were taken from the coat of Phar Lap as opposed to the mane or tail.
-They were taken from Phar Lap prior to his ill fated trip to the U.S.A.
-Donor is widow of Gerald Telford, son of Phar Lap's trainer Harry Telford.
+It appears these hairs come from the coat of Phar Lap as opposed to the mane or tail.
+They were taken from Phar Lap when his coat was clipped prior to his ill fated trip to the U.S.A.
+The donor is the widow of Gerald Telford, son of Phar Lap's trainer Harry Telford.

 - Small quantity of original Phar Lap hair, in modern sealed container.